google/lisp-koans/README.md

 This indicates that the script has completed, and that the learner should look to asserts.lsp to locate and fix the problem.
-The problem will be within a define-test block such as
+The problem will be within a define-test expression such as

     (define-test assert-true
         "t is true.
 Replace the blank with a t"